 1976 - Lincoln Properties Townhouses, Huntington Harbor CA. Commissioned 1973.
 Unbuilt.

-1977 - The Pedro and Judith Miller House Alterations, 3201 Palos Drive West, Palos Verdes CA. The original 1955 house was designed by Thornton Abell.
+1977 - The Pedro and Judith Miller House Alterations, 3201 Palos Drive North, Palos Verdes CA. The original 1955 house was designed by Thornton Abell.
 Unbuilt.

-1978 - The Thomas and Claire S. Moore House, 1740 Conn Valley Road, St. Helena C, aka Napa CA. After Jones died, architect William Turnbull finished the design.
+1978 - The Thomas and Claire S. Moore House, 1740 Conn Valley Road, St. Helena CA. After Jones died, architect William Turnbull finished the design.

-1979 - The Joe Konis Penthouse Alterations, 121 South Palm Drive #502, Beverly Hills CA. Commissioned 1977.
+1979 - The Joe Konis Penthouse Alterations, 121 South Palm Drive #502, Beverly Hills CA. Commissioned in 1977.
 All non-structural walls were removed for a completely new apartment.
-Sold to the Michail Sani Trust in 2007.
+Sold in 2007 to the Michail Sani Trust.

 1979 - The Joan Borinstein House, 11667 Moraga Lane, Los Angeles CA. Unbuilt.
 Project ended with death of Jones.
 Another architect built a house in 1983 that as of 2013 is still owned by Borinstein.